michael-lazar/jetforce/README.md

     -nodes -x509 -out {hostname}.crt -subj "/CN={hostname}"
 ```

-Jetforce also supports TLS client certificates (both self-signed and CA verified).
+Jetforce also supports TLS client certificates (both self-signed and CA authorised).
 Requests that are made with client certificates will include additional
 CGI/environment variables with information about the TLS connection.

 You can specify a CA for client validation with the ``--tls-cafile`` or ``--tls-capath``
 flags.
-Connections validated by the CA will have the ``TLS_CLIENT_VERIFIED`` environment
+Connections validated by the CA will have the ``TLS_CLIENT_AUTHORISED`` environment
 variable set to True.
 Instructions on how to generate CA's are outside of the scope of
 this readme, but you can find many helpful tutorials
 [online](https://www.makethenmakeinstall.com/2014/05/ssl-client-authentication-step-by-step/).